-The big problem with giving up learning how to use flash is that you end up getting frustrated when the light isn't just right.
-That moment, when the light isn't just right, is often when you need to use off-camera flash.
+The big problem with giving up learning how to use flash is that you get frustrated when the light isn’t right.
+That moment when the light isn’t just right is often when you need to use an off-camera flash.

 Of course, there are exceptions.
 If you need beautiful sunset over a landscape, chances are you don’t have a big enough flash to make that happen.